 Help and Office

 - I use my materials.
-Therefore, there is no required textbook, and you need not purchase anything.
+Therefore, no textbook is required, and you need not purchase anything.
 I will provide the materials once the course begins.
 I cannot provide them beforehand.

 - All assignments are mandatory.
 I will email you once the assignments are ready.
 You will then get an email from Almaris with your user id and password.
-Login to view the online assignments at http://www.almaris.com/assess/.
-The email is sent to the email official Stern email.
-The Almaris password is different from the Stern password.
-You can retrieve the password at any time by entering your official email (no aliases) and leaving the password blank.
+Log in to view the online assignments at http://www.almaris.com/assess/.
+The email is sent to the email per Brighspace (NYU email).
+The Almaris password is different from the NYU password.
+You can retrieve the password anytime by entering your official NYU email (no aliases) and leaving the password blank.

 - I might update the deadlines as the course progresses.
 The deadlines shown at Almaris are the correct deadlines.
 NO EXTENSIONS will be granted for any reason except medical or family emergencies.
 If you have religious or personal conflicts, submit the assignments early.
 The related materials are covered well in advance of the assignments.
 Please do not email me to request extensions unless you have a medical or family emergency.
 Some assignments are short; others are long.
 Please manage your time.

 - Assignments are marked “late” if you do not meet or exceed the passing score described below before the deadline.
 There is no additional penalty for lateness other than a low score.

 - I set the passing score at 100% if you should ace the assignment.
 However, you do not "fail" the assignment if you do not ace it.
 Whatever you get on your last attempt is your final score.